5 ways to make your next capital raise a success

 The biggest mistake most founders make is not setting the bar high enough and exiting too early.
 Don’t just accept any offer that comes along, think longer term.

-“Positioning your business with a clear vision and a big aim are essential.
+“Positioning your business with a clear vision and a big aim is essential.
 Lots of businesses start off with something quite small and generally end up that way.” said Richard Kimber, CEO & Co-Founder of Daisee.

 Think bigger than your own backyard.
 It’s important to make sure your business is investable from a US perspective.
 US VC firms are now looking to invest in Australasia and boosting your business’ appeal to overseas investors can open a lot of doors and opportunities.